yuntaz0/cs122b-website/README.md

 <user username="admin" password="mypassword" roles="manager-gui"/>
 ```
 - inbound rule:
-	- custom tcp port 8080 and your ip addr
+	- custom TCP port 8080 and your IP address
 - `tomcat10-admin` is required for management
 - Tomcat 10 can be managed at `/usr/share/tomcat10`, which is not the idea way
 	- use when `systemctl` is not available